 - Do you want to leverage Reserved Instances to lower your long-term hosting costs up to 40%?
 Read now

-- Are you a startup that has free AWS or Azure hosting credits you’d like to use for your database hosting?
+- Are you a startup that has free cloud provider hosting credits you’d like to use for your database hosting?
 Read now

-- Are you comfortable setting up your own cloud infrastructure through AWS or Azure?
+- Are you comfortable setting up your own cloud infrastructure through your own cloud provider account?

-- Do you want to deploy in an AWS VPC or Azure VNET?
+- Do you want to deploy in a Virtual Private Cloud/Network (VPC and VNET)?
 Read now

 - Do you want to leverage Security Groups for access control?
 Read now